echo2echo/Perl-Web-Images/README.md

 [Try here for a demo gallery](https://joelrader.net/cgi-bin/backgrounds/)

 This script requires a web server with a cgi-bin that runs Perl.
-Your server may require installing the Perl modules CGI and POSIX
-There are several methods to install these modules.

-For example

-    $ sudo cpan -i CGI

-or

-    $ sudo cpanm CGI

 Place your images ( jpg png ) in a public directory (as mentioned earlier) on your server that has public http access such as /var/www/YourSite.net/public_html/YourDirectory and run the resize_images.pl script.